tycpu/tycpu.github.io/_posts/2025-05-17-soc-power-on.md

 ### ⬇️ Reset Pin Behavior

 If SoC starts to get some power, the **reset pin** would be **low (active)** state.
+Reset pin is a hardware signal line that controls whether the SoC is in reset state or not.
-Reset pin is some kind of signal, and if the state of reset pin changes to high,
+And if the reset pin changes to high state,
-CPU jumps to **reset vector** immediately.
+CPU jumps to **reset vector** immediately.(reset vector is the first PC address)
 Reset vector has the starting address of **boot ROM code**.

 ***